Search:

 A special divine revelation in the form of a warning was given both to the wise men and to Joseph in the form of a dream (vv.
 13-15).
 He is warned to take Jesus and Mary and flee to Egypt (v.
 13).
 The reason being that Herod would be searching for the child to kill him.
 The quest …

-Exodus 4:18 – 4:31 (commentary)
+The Return of Moses to Egypt - Exodus 4:18 – 4:31 (commentary)

-Moses returned to his father-in-law Jethro since he could not depart for Egypt without first returning the flock (Exodus 3:1) and he also wanted Jethro’s blessing on his going.
+Moses returned to his father-in-law Jethro since he could not depart for Egypt without first returning the flock (Ex.
+3:1) and he also wanted Jethro’s blessing on his going.
 He told Jethro that he wanted to go back to Egypt and see if his family was still alive (v.
-18).& …
+18 …

-Paul’s Warning to the Ephesian Elders - Acts 20:25 – 20:31 (commentary)
+Paul’s Warning to the Ephesian Elders - Acts 20:25 – 20:38 (commentary)

 Paul Warned By the Christians - Acts 21:1 – 21:9 (commentary)

 It was hard for Paul to leave the Ephesian Elders.
 Luke implies that he had to literally tear himself away from these dear friends (v.1).
 He found a ship going to Phoenicia, so he got on board and sailed off (v.
 2).
 From there he headed south.
-The voyage itself was uneventful and …
+The voyage itself was uneventful and probably took ...

 Words of Warning - Revelation 22:17 – 22:21 (commentary)

-John closes out the Word of God with a three-fold invitation to the unsaved (v.
+John closes out the Word of God with a threefold invitation to the unsaved (v.
 17).
-(1) The Spirit says come, (2) The bride says come, (3) And we who have heard must say come.The message of the Bible is complete and needs no additions from anyone.
-In fact solemn words of w …
+(1) The Spirit says come, (2) The bride says come, (3) And we who have heard must say come ...

-Warning against the enticement of sinners - Proverbs 1:8 – 1:19 (commentary)
+Warning Against The Enticement of Sinners - Proverbs 1:8 – 1:19 (commentary)

 Hearing a father’s instruction and cleaving to a mother’s law are the things that make a young person’s life beautiful (vv.
 8-9).
 Throughout the Bible you will find that obedience to parents runs parallel to being in subjection to God.
 Ephesians 6:1 where it says,"Children o …

-Warning About False Teaching - Jude 1:14 – 1:19 (commentary)
+Warning About False Teaching - Jude 1:12 – 1:19 (commentary)

 Enoch appears only three times in the Word of God: In Genesis chapter 5:21-24, we are told of his birth, that he walked with God, that he gave birth to a son, and that he was raptured into heaven.In Hebrews 11:5, we read that he pleased God and that he was translated into …